Faculty Hiring Process

 “Michigan Tech is an ADVANCE Institution, one of a limited number of universities in receipt of NSF funds in support of our commitment to increase diversity and the participation and advancement of women in STEM”

-“Michigan Tech acknowledges the importance of supporting dual career partners and retaining a quality workforce.
+“Michigan Tech acknowledges the importance of supporting spouses/partners and retaining a quality workforce.
 Michigan Tech is committed to offering career exploration advice and assistance whenever feasible and appropriate at the University and in the local community.
-See Dual Career Program for additional information.
+See Partner Engagement Program for additional information.

-A shorter version may be used only when word count is under consideration for pricing of ads: "Michigan Tech acknowledges the importance of supporting dual career partners in attracting and retaining a quality workforce."
-See Dual Career Program for additional information.
+A shorter version may be used only when word count is under consideration for pricing of ads: "Michigan Tech acknowledges the importance of supporting spouses/partners in attracting and retaining a quality workforce."
+See Partner Engagement Program for additional information.

 Advertise and recruit as appropriate for the position.
+See How To Advertise Your Job for additional information.
 Faculty positions require a national search.
-Learn more about advertising.
+See National and Online Advertising for suggested publications and websites to advertise your position.

 It is very important you do not advertise the position until you receive final approval from HR.